Crustless Broccoli Cheddar Quiche

 SIBO is confusing.
-You’ve heard that this condition—Small Intestine Bacterial Overgrowth—might be contributing to your IBS or other symptoms, but you’re not sure how to go about addressing it.
+You’ve heard that this condition—Small Intestinal Bacterial Overgrowth—might be contributing to your IBS or other symptoms, but you’re not sure how to go about addressing it.

 There are several different tests for SIBO out there and it’s hard to know which one is best for you.
 It can also be difficult to get your head around how SIBO tests work.